AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 PNM files do not support anything other than 1 or 3 channels, no tiles, no multi-image, no MIPmapping.

+The pbm, pgm, and ppm varieties are stored with scanlines ordered in the file as top-to-bottom (the same as the usual OIIO convention), but the float-based pfm files are conventionally ordered in the file as bottom-to-top.
+Therefore, by default, reading and writing of the pfm variety will automatically flip the image so that an application calling the OpenImageIO API can, as usual, assume that scanline 0 is the visual "top" (even though it is actually the last scanline stored in the file).

+Both the reader and writer accept configuration hints "pnm:pfmflip" (default: 1), which if set to 0 will disable this flipping and ensure that scanline 0 is written as the first in the file (therefore representing what PFM assumes is the visual "bottom" of the image).
+This hint only affects PFM files and has no effect on the pbm, pgm, or ppm varieties.
 **Attributes**

 .. list-table::